zesterer/chumsky/guide/key_concepts.md

 in an imperative style.

-However, imperative-style parsers are often extremely 'noisy': resulting in parser code that is long, difficult to maintain, is hard to read, time-consuming to optimise, and easy to break, and difficult to debug.
+However, imperative-style parsers are often extremely 'noisy': resulting in parser code that is long, difficult to maintain, hard to read, time-consuming to optimise, easy to break, and difficult to debug.

 In comparison, chumsky encourages you to write [**declarative**](https://en.wikipedia.org/wiki/Declarative_programming) parsers.
 In the declarative style, instead of telling your code *how* to parse inputs, you tell it *what* to parse.
 This